Ghepes/wromox/README.md

 # wromox
-only content img für wromox
+only content img für wromox -
-open
+only img. for theme wromox wordpress